tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 The region manager is implemented as an data value and can be accessed via the shared manager.

 Default ID can be found in the static class `ModelIds`.

+Will identify itself by the name and type `frts::RegionManager`.

 **IMPORTANT:** Because of implementation details it is currently not possible to access the region manager before initalization of modules after phase 10 is complete.
 Doing so will most likely result in a crash or undefined behavior.